 Lectures + Exercises

 Lectures are the most important class types in this course.

 All lectures are supported by the learning management system OLAT.
 Here, all relevant lecture materials will be made available and course discussion forums are maintained.

-Most courses in the bachelor programme also include exercises.
+Most courses also include exercises.
 These generally assess skills and understanding of the material covered in lectures.